Contents

 Insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms, and conditions, please read the sales brochure/policy wording carefully before concluding a sale.

 Disclaimer: The content on this page is generic and shared only for informational and explanatory purposes.
 It is based on several secondary sources on the internet and is subject to changes.
 Please consult an expert before making any related decisions.
-Claims are subject to terms and conditions set forth under the motor insurance policy.
+Claims are subject to the terms and conditions set forth under the motor insurance policy.